-SEJS is committed to ensuring provision for all of its pupils including those with Special Educational Needs and Disabilities (SEND).
-We pride ourselves on meeting the needs of all learners either academically, socially or emotionally.
-We ensure the delivery of varied provision to cater for the needs of pupils whatever their barriers to learning.
+We are committed to ensuring provision for all of our pupils, including those with Special Educational Needs and Disabilities (SEND).
+We pride ourselves on meeting the needs of all learners academically, physically, socially and emotionally.
+We ensure the appropriate level of support to cater for the needs of pupils, whatever their barriers to learning.

 The Inclusion and Provision team

-We are very lucky in school to have a team of experienced teaching assistants who support the school, our learners and their families in different ways.
+We have a team of experienced teaching assistants who support the school, our learners and their families in different ways.
 Teaching assistants support in class, on a 1:1 basis or within small groups.
 They are a valued and hugely beneficial part of our school and a key part to ensuring that our learners make good social, emotional and academic progress.

 The Allotment is a themed room, which builds upon the idea of growth.
 It is designed to be used by all groups of children, irrespective of their ability, to help accelerate progress and ultimately improve attainment, through targeted interventions, including:

 Read Write Inc – an inclusive literacy programme to help accelerate children’s reading using phonics.

 Number Sense/Numberstacks – a multi-sensory approach to teaching maths, designed to help children understand connections between numbers.